Edge363/POC.Product/README.md

 3. Run image: docker run -e AWS_ACCESS_KEY_ID='actual thing' -e AWS_SECRET_ACCESS_KEY='actual thing' -p 8080:8080 -it --rm --name pocproduct pocproduct

+4. Create a "Products" table in your dynamodb application with a Primary key called "Id", that's all.

 # Using Endpoint

 Look at the Routes.go file if you want an overview of them, otherwise: